List of Outlaw Star characters: Shimi

 Shimi carries an immense backpack around with him, which is full of an assortment of weapons, including a sword, pistols, rockets, and a top-of-the-line Space Forces light shield.
 His footwear is equipped with miniature thrusters, allowing him to quickly move about and jump great distances.

-During their duel, he defeats Gene, even after taking the full brunt of a caster shell which destroys his light shield.
-Gene manages to get the drop on him, but offers to allow Shimi to live.
-Shimi uses this moment of hesitation to turn the tables, advising Gene to be more ruthless, and never show mercy to an opponent.

-As Leilong prepares to deal the killing blow, Jim, Aisha, and Suzuka attack, in an effort to protect Gene.
-Shimi effortlessly incapacitates all of them with his superior skill and tactics.

-Realizing that Gene is too injured to offer any further resistance, Leilong offers to settle things in a traditional Old West-style one-shot duel.
-Gene appears to win the duel only to find that Leilong's gun backfired, dealing him a mortal injury.
-Before dying, Leilong informs Gene that six other assassins are after him and he must remain vigilant and stay alive.

-It is then revealed that Shimi did not deal a killing blow to any of Gene's friends, leaving everyone to ponder why he spared them.

-Gene and the others bury Leilong's body, but later that night, he digs himself out of his grave revealing that he rigged the gun to backfire in order to fake his own death, thereby freeing himself from the Kei Pirates and the life of an assassin.
-Leilong was moved by the willingness of Gene's friends to sacrifice their lives for him, and because of this, decides to "treat himself" to becoming a wandering outlaw, like Gene.
-Although he is first to be defeated, he is suggested to be second only to Hazanko in strength/fighting skill.

-Shimi is the only member of the Anten Seven that ultimately survives.
+Despite being an experienced contract killer, Leilong is not without humanity as evidenced by the visible remorse he shows for his past deeds as well as the nonlethal incapacitation of Gene's allies in combat.
+Shimi is the only member of the Anten Seven that ultimately survives the events of the series.

 Lady Iraga

 "A werewolf with miraculous life force."

-Lady Iraga (イラガ, Iraga) is the second assassin that Gene and the crew encounter.
-Defying Hazanko, she entered into an intergalactic fighting tournament which decides the strongest woman in the universe.
+Lady Iraga (イラガ, Iraga) is the second assassin of the Anten Seven encountered by Gene and his crew.
+Defying Lord Hazanko, she entered into an intergalactic fighting tournament which decides the strongest woman in the universe.
 She is a member of the Hoke Shadow Boxing team, displaying incredible feats of strength and power enabling her to defeat Reiko Ando, the four-year consecutive strongwoman champion in under thirty seconds.

 Iraga and Aisha (disguised as Firecat) face each other in the championship round of the tournament.
 Iraga's superhuman strength is revealed when she is able to break an arm bar submission hold applied by Aisha.
 Iraga then transforms into her werewolf state and turns to attack Gene.
 Aisha intercedes and transforms into her own beast form which is revealed to be a white tiger.
 She eventually manages to kill Iraga.